pwdd/pwdd.github.io/_posts/2017-01-15-what-is-case-class-in-scala.md

 tags: [scala]
 ---

-A quick answer to the question of the title of this post is: it allows us to use pattern matching when comparing its instances and it does not need the keyword `new` in order to initialize an instance.
+A quick answer to the question of the title of this post is: it allows us to use pattern matching when comparing its instances and it does not need the keyword `new` in order be initialized.
 But why?
 How?<!--more-->

 ## Defining a case class